hans-lizihan/hans-lizihan.github.io/src/blogs/how-to-build-middle-scaled-react-app.md

 In such way it's crystal clear that what feature is enabled in the application.

-## Resources
+## Generalize restful http calls with resources

 GraphQL is already out there for a while.
-I think up to this moment, if you are building an application from scratch, you should strongly consider use graphQL as the server/frontend interface.
+I think up to this moment, if you are building an application **from scratch**, I strongly recommend **using GraphQL** as the server/frontend interface.

-However, not all applications have this luxury of using graphQL, most of the legacy projects still need to utilise good old restful API.
+However, not all applications have this luxury of using GraphQL, most of the legacy projects still need to utilise good old restful API.

 So if your restful API has some consistent convention, it'll be best to find a way to generalise it.
 90% of the cases, typical request goes through those steps

-1. resource request (from componentDidMountor handleClick etc.)
+1. resource request (from `componentDidMount`, `useEffect`, `handleClick` etc.)
 2. start loading
 3. make the request
 4. display a toast message (success / failure)